Students with Disabilities

 studyaway@macalester.edu

-You can learn more by talking to other students, considering some of the questions listed below, and then researching your host country through the following suggested resources.
-Study abroad advisors in the Center for Study Away are ready and willing to discuss this topic with you during an advising session.
+You can prepare by talking with other students, using the reflection questions below, and exploring the resources we’ve suggested.
+And of course, the advisors in the Center for Study Away are always happy to talk with you about this during an advising session.

 - What types of accommodation and/or disability services are essential for your success in a study away program?